Our Community

 We are strengthened by alumni participation in life at Live Oak.
 We love to know what you are up to, celebrate your successes, and offer support to reach your goals.
 Every year, we host class reunions to reconnect you to the community as you prepare for life after high school.
 We encourage all of our alumni to come back to visit or volunteer at Live Oak.
 As our alumni community grows and becomes increasingly active, we look forward to hosting regional gatherings and relying on alumni leadership to create additional opportunities for engagement.

-You can also help us keep up with you by filling out this News and Contact Information Form.
+You can also help us keep up with you by filling out this alumni news & updates form.
+Live Oak is always looking to highlight alumni work, accomplishments, and life updates in the Live Oak Magazine.

 Admissions